 Locky recently took to social media, exploiting LinkedIn and Facebook to proliferate itself.
 Check Point Security reported the social media ransomware exploits a vulnerability in the networks themselves to download a malicious image file laced with the ransomware.
 Facebook pushed back, saying the vulnerability was actually in a poorly built Chrome extension, not the social network.

-Either way, social media ransomware is a growing problem.
+Social media ransomware is a growing problem.
 Stay ahead of cybercriminals with these tips:

 - Don’t download and run any executable files from people that are unlikely to share something with you.